 The woodlands near Queen Charlotte’s cottage is one of the best places to see the bluebell displays if you live closer to London.
 This 18th century thatched cottage and these ancient woods, part of which is over 300 years old, were a private haven for Queen Charlotte.

 Frank’s Wood, Leith Hill, Coldharbour

 A one-mile walk to the historic arboretum, through a conifer avenue and into Frank’s Wood, is where you’ll find these blue wonders at Leith Hill.
 You’ll most likely see little clusters along the roadside as you drive there too.

-Pitstop: The Plough Inn in Coldharbour, at the base of Leith Hill, is a lovely country pub with a fab courtyard garden that reopens on 12 April.
+Pitstop: The Plough Inn in Coldharbour, at the base of Leith Hill, is a lovely country pub with a fab courtyard garden.
 It serves artisan beer from its own microbrewery and fabulous food.
 There are also boutique bedrooms if you fancy a cheeky overnighter.

 Little Wix Wood, Hatchlands Park, nr Guildford